White people: Philippines

 In the Far East at Southeast Asia, in the Philippines, a genetic study by the National Geographic, shows 5% of the ancestry of Filipinos can be traced to Southern Europeans that had arrived due to the Spanish colonization of the archipelago, most of which were Spanish Filipinos, who, according to the tribute-census data, correspond exactly to the 5% of the population-statistics, cited earlier.
 In addition to the Spanish-Filipinos, there is also a small percentage of the Philippine population which are Mexican Filipinos and they have white ancestry via Mexican descent, a nationality that is ethnically diverse, and includes: White Mexicans, Native American Mexicans, and Mestizo Mexicans, as according to historical censuses, Mexicans form 2.33% of the Philippines' population.
 There is also the presence of about 300,000 mostly White American citizens in the country as of 2023.
-The number of Americans (mostly of White descent) living in the Philippines increased to at least 750,000 as of year 2025.
-In addition to these American-Filipinos there are also 250,000 Amerasians of mixed Filipino and American descent scattered across the cities of Clark, Angeles, Manila, and Olongapo.
-Upon combining the ratios of Amerasian (0.25%) and American (0.75%) people who live in the Philippines, about 1% of the Philippines' population has full and partial American ancestry.
+The number of Americans (of mostly of White descent) living in the Philippines increased to at least 750,000 as of year 2025.
+In addition to these American-Filipinos there are also 250,000 Amerasians of mixed Filipino and American descent scattered across the cities of Clark, Angeles, Manila, and Olongapo Upon combining the ratios of Amerasian (0.25%) and American (0.75%) people who live in the Philippines, about 1% of the Philippines' population has full and partial American ancestry.